-44 Cost savings ideas that don’t require you to go without your next vacation.
-These easy ways to save money are ones you can incorporate into your life but make a huge difference in your net worth!
+44 cost savings ideas in that don’t require you to go without your next vacation.
+These are simple money saving ideas you can incorporate into your everyday life.
+Free download to record your progress.

-But if I read one more article telling me to sell my stuff online or install some software on my computer while I browse and “easily” earn $100, I’m gonna scream.
+I knew changes lie ahead but I also knew if I read one more article telling me to sell my stuff online or install software on my computer while I browse and “easily” earn $100, I was gonna scream.

 For most of us, our standard of living rises as our income rises.
-The problem with is when something unexpected in life happens, and our income decreases or our expenses increase.
+But then something unexpected happens.

-Whether that be divorce, the birth of a child, losing a job, caring for an ill family member, it is any situation that either causes our income to drop or our expenses to rise.
-At this point, we are accustomed to our current standard of living, and we don’t adjust it.
+It could be a divorce, the birth of a child, the loss of a job, or the need to care for an ill family member.
+If any unexpected life situation causes our income to drop or our expenses to rise, we suddenly have a financial gap.

-We begin trying to earn more money instead of merely cutting costs within our current budget.
-Once you take an honest look at your spending, chances are you will see the majority is based upon “wants” instead of “needs.”
+Once you take an honest look at your spending, chances are you will see the majority of your spending may be based upon “wants” instead of “needs.”

-Taking an honest look at your current spending is time-consuming.
-However, most of us can cut our spending in many of the areas below without realizing it.
-It takes a little time, effort, and follow-through.
-I think that sounds better and easier to do than a side-hustle job that also takes time and effort but no guaranteed outcome.
-Trust me, I’ve tried many times myself.
+Most of us can cut our spending in many of the areas below without realizing it.
+When we reduce our spending it takes time, effort, and follow-through.
+It sounds better and easier to do than a side-hustle job which also takes time and effort but no guaranteed outcome.
+Trust me; I’ve tried many times myself.

 Live below your means but within your needs. ~Suze Orman

-Check out each of the categories below and see which of the cost-saving ideas you can adopt in each one.
+Check out each of the categories below to see which of the cost-saving ideas you can adopt in each one.